Construction partnering: History

 Litigation in the construction industry exploded in the 1980s.
 Settling disputes in court added time, cost and energy to projects.
 Partnering was developed as a response to this problem.

 In 1987, the Construction Industry Institute (CII) at The University of Texas at Austin formed a task force to explore a process to address the issues that brought the people involved in construction projects to litigation.
-The task force’s objectives were to examine the risks and benefits of partnering, to provide guidelines on the process and to define the relationship between partnering and the construction contract.
-Their results were published in January 1991 entitled, “In Search of Partnering Excellence.”
+The task force's objectives were to examine the risks and benefits of partnering, to provide guidelines on the process and to define the relationship between partnering and the construction contract.
+Their results were published in January 1991 entitled, "In Search of Partnering Excellence."

-The United States Army Corps of Engineers (Corps) was part of the CII task force.
-In the late 1980s the Corps used the partnering process on two of their construction projects with great success.
-As a result, the Corps established a partnering program in 1991.
-They developed a pamphlet which described the partnering process, the reasons for using it, and the potential benefits of partnering the Corps had experienced in using the process.
+The United States Army Corps of Engineers (USACE) joined the Construction Industry Institute (CII) task force and began using partnering in the late 1980s on two construction projects.
+Following successful outcomes, USACE established a formal partnering program in 1991, including a pamphlet outlining the process, rationale, and observed benefits.

-The Associated General Contractors of America (AGC) endorsed partnering in January 1991.
-AGC’s president announced that one of AGC’s objectives for the year was building construction quality through partnering.
-They later developed an annual award, the Marvin M. Black Award, to honor the AGC contractor(s) involved in the year’s most collaborative project.
+In January 1991, the Associated General Contractors of America (AGC) endorsed partnering as a strategy to improve construction quality.
+AGC later introduced the Marvin M. Black Award to recognize contractors involved in the year's most collaborative projects.

-In the past 30 years, partnering has grown.
-Twenty-four of the 50 state transportation programs have adopted Partnering as an important process to improve outcomes.
-Several state transportation departments (including Caltrans, Maryland SHA, ODOT, ADOT and others) now require a partnering process by specification.
+Over the past three decades, partnering has expanded significantly.
+Twenty-four U.S. state transportation programs have adopted it as a standard practice.
+Agencies such as Caltrans, Maryland SHA, ODOT, and ADOT now include partnering as a specification requirement.

 Awards

-Construction partnering has been embraced by the construction industry to such an extent that organizations have started offering awards to the top partnered projects.
-The current awards available are: